spiritix/lada-cache/README.md

 }
 ```

-It's a good practice to create a base model class which extends the Lada Cache model and then gets extended by all your models.
+_Don't try to only have specific models extending the Lada Cache model, this will result in unexpected behavior.
+Unfortunately there is no way in Laravel to figure what model a table belongs to and therefore we can't implement it like this.
+In the configuration you will find the possibility to include or exclude specific models._

 ## Configuration